In a nutshell

 - Matrimonial law is strongly affected by court decisions, which can sometimes take a surprising turn.

 - Family law no longer qualifies for legal aid, except in cases involving domestic violence or child abuse.
 Family law organisation Resolution points to two marked trends since 2012's Legal Aid, Sentencing and Punishment of Offenders Act: there has been a decrease in the number of agreements reached after mediation, and a significant increase in the number of litigants without representation.
-Elsewhere, the charity Rights of Women has successfully challenged the government’s domestic violence evidence test for legal aid, making it easier for sufferers of domestic abuse to afford access to justice.
+Resolution has been pushing for the planned review of legal aid to take place, but the Justice Minister decided to postpone the review in March 2018.